Gregory Rose

 He has conducted many a cappella programmes, including all-Russian works for the Netherlands Radio Choir and the BBC Singers with whom he has also conducted a programme of music by Sibelius and Toivo Kuula.
 Other choirs include the Estonian Philharmonic Chamber Choir, the Nederland Kamerkoor, Westdeutscher Rundfunk Choir, the Groupe Vocal de France and the Singapore Philharmonic Chorus.

-Gregory has conducted operas by composers ranging from Bizet to Stravinsky and Toshio Hosokawa and amongst his compositions his Missa Sancta Pauli Apostoli won an award at the British Composer Awards 2006.
-In October, 2011, his music-theatre work Danse macabre was premiered in Tallinn, Estonia, and a CD of the work was released on Toccata Classics in 2015 to much critical acclaim.
+Gregory has conducted operas by composers ranging from Bizet to Stravinsky, Toshio Hosokawa and Edward Jessen.
+He is a prolific composer of orchestral, ensemble and choral works and his Missa Sancta Pauli Apostoli won an award at the British Composer Awards 2006.
+Last year he conducted the premiere of his Oboe Concerto to celebrate his 75th birthday.
+He recently premiered his chamber orchestra piece Esterháze.
 He has conducted and arranged for Diana Ross and Linda Ronstadt and is a staff conductor at Trinity Laban.

 You can find out more about Gregory on his website.